wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-javascript-client-sdk-v8-released.md

 });
 ```

-To retrieve your own Member information in the Conversation, there is now `getMyMember()`.
+In version 8, you can easily get the local user's Member information in the Conversation from the new `getMyMember()`.

 ```
 conversation.getMyMember().then((member) => {